 Composer in Two Worlds

 Colin McPhee was a performer, writer, and pioneer among Western composers in turning to Asia for inspiration.
-A close friend of Aaron Copland, Carlos Chavez, Henry Cowell, and Virgil Thomson, he played a vital role in new music activities in New York in the 1920s, but his most important accomplishments came from his devotion to the music of Bali.
-Carol Oja's Colin McPhee: Composer in Two Worlds traces his life, his influences on fellow musicians, and the profound experience of a composer striving to comprehend an entirely new musical language.
+A close friend of Aaron Copland, Carlos Chavez, Henry Cowell, and Virgil Thomson, he played a vital role in new music activities in New York in the 1920s.
+But his most important accomplishments emerged from his devotion to the music of Bali.

 To order online:

 The Life and Music of Florence B. Price

 Rae Linda Brown Edited and with a Foreword by Guthrie P. Ramsey Jr.